-- Targeted therapies for colorectal cancer
+- Targeted therapy drugs for colorectal cancer

-- Treatment by stage of colon cancer
+- Treatment of colon cancer, by stage

-- Treatment by stage of rectal cancer
+- Treatment of rectal cancer, by stage

-Treatment by stage of colon cancer
+Treatment of colon cancer, by stage

-These cancers have grown through several layers of the colon, but they have not spread outside the colon wall itself (or into the nearby lymph nodes).
-Partial colectomy — surgery to remove the section of colon that has cancer and nearby lymph nodes — is the standard treatment.
-You do not need any additional therapy.
+For cancers not in a polyp, partial colectomy ─ surgery to remove the section of colon that has cancer and nearby lymph nodes ─ is the standard treatment.
+You typically will not need any additional treatment.

-Surgery (colectomy) may be the only treatment needed.
-But your doctor may recommend adjuvant chemotherapy (chemo) if your cancer has a higher risk of coming back because of certain factors, such as:
+Surgery to remove the section of the colon containing the cancer along with nearby lymph nodes (partial colectomy) may be the only treatment needed.
+But your doctor may recommend adjuvant chemotherapy (chemo after surgery) if your cancer has a higher risk of coming back (recurring) because of certain factors, such as: